776 pages | 7 x 10

 Anne Gallagher is Director of Operations for Equity International, a nongovernmental organization working with national police agencies to promote human rights in law enforcement.

-Scott Leckie is the Executive Director and Founder of the Centre on Housing Rights and Evictions.
+Scott Leckie is Director and Founder of Displacement Solutions.